Some small and large changes around your home will:

 Log burners and indoor fires

-If you have a log burner or open fire, there are a few things to remember, to keep them as safe as possible:
+If you use a log burner/open fire, there are some things to remember to be as safe as possible:

 - Always use dry wood.
 Wood that is wet or damp produces more smoke.